siddheshsalunke/fuzzy-telegram/README.md

 # Fuzzy Telegram
-*A simple vanilla PHP web application displaying random quote of the day.*
+*A simple PHP web application displaying random quote of the day.*
+*Implementation done using CodePipeline and Elastic Beanstalk* *unit tests*
+*This repo will be used as SC for CodePipeline*